 Well, no, don’t you dare to go about like that.
 Scriptwriting is not that simple.
 You need to abide by a few sets of rules and follow some common practices in order to write an effective corporate video script.

-Let’s take an overlook of the whole scripting process:
+Let’s take a look of the whole scripting process:

 Step #1 Prepare a video brief